32. Wintering Base

 Snow continues to pile up on Aomi’s small deck.
 Real winter will arrive soon, and Aomi and I will be buried beneath snow and ice.
 Of course, I knew this from the beginning.

-After successfully landing on Cape Horn three years ago and navigating the Antarctic waters this time, did I begin to believe that I had the knowledge and skills to sail freely around this beautiful water planet, Earth?
-Did I really think I finally knew the sea?
-Did I misunderstand that I could cross any ocean and reach any land on this planet, as long as I was with Aomi?
+After successfully landing on Cape Horn three years ago and navigating the Antarctic waters this time, did I begin to believe that I had the knowledge and skills to sail freely around this beautiful blue planet, Earth?

-Weather and luck permitting, I could reach Anvers Island by evening.
-No—even if a storm arises, even if I am unlucky, I will somehow make it safely to Anvers Island, just as I have navigated in the past against all obstacles.
+No—even if a storm arises, even if I’m unlucky, I’ll somehow make it safely to Anvers Island, just as I have navigated in the past against all obstacles.

 In the Bay of Galindez Island